begalv/Educational-Food-Game/docs/game_mechanics.md

 ## Screens

 - **First Screen:**
-When opening the game, a screen opens, containing the name of the game in large letters, a field for entry the user's name and two buttons, one to view the ranking and another to start the game.
+When opening the game, a screen opens, containing the game's name in large letters, a field for entry the user's name and two buttons, one to view the ranking and another to start the game.

 ![Alt](https://github.com/begalv/Educational-Food-Game/blob/master/docs/images/gameIntro.png) <br/>
 <br/>